 Bristol City Council’s Parks Team have maintained and cared for the Rose Garden since it’s creation.
 In recent years due to financial constraints the staff numbers required to care for the roses has reduced significantly.
 The impact on the Rose Garden has led to weeds proliferating and the roses themselves to deteriorate in vigour and bloom.

-The Future For the Rose Garden to continue as we feel it could and should we need people to help us.
+For the Rose Garden to continue as we feel it could and should we need people to help us.
 This might be in practical ways, joining us for muck spreading mornings in Autumn and Winter or pruning in Winter and early Spring, edging grass paths around the rose beds or deadheading roses in the Summertime.

 For those unable to join in practical ways we need to raise funding for replacement roses.
 We will be renovating tired rose beds this Autumn and have ordered 50 new David Austin roses to plant.
 Donations can be made to buy new roses for many different reasons.
 Perhaps to commemorate a particular family member or friend, or in some cases a special pet, or maybe just because you have enjoyed walking in the Rose Garden and have nowhere to grow roses yourself.